-We enrich our community by giving animals a second chance.
+We enrich our community by giving animals, and the people who love them, a second chance.

 The Michiana Humane Society cares for 1,000 or so animals each year.
 Some are surrendered by their owners who can no longer provide care.
 Some are strays, abandoned, and unwanted animals brought to us by the people who find them, or by Michigan City Animal Control.

 Once here they are assured of our care until we find them homes, no matter how long it takes.
 We are proud to have a 98% live release rate using Asilomar recordkeeping.
 We only euthanize animals so sick as to have little hope of surviving, or so aggressive that it is not safe for our staff to handle them.

 With an annual budget of around $670,000, our caring staff and volunteers provide shelter, food, basic medical care, and vaccinations.
 Since 2015, 100% of our dogs, cats and rabbits are spayed or neutered before being adopted.
 We are a 501(c)3 not-for-profit organization relying solely on private donations; we receive no tax funds to help with our work.